gdub22/viewprt/README.md

   container: document.body, // the viewport container element
   offset: 0, // offset from the edge of the viewport in pixels
   once: false, // if true, observer is detroyed after first callback is triggered
-  debounce: 0, // debounce value for scroll/resize events
+  handleScrollResizeEvent: handler => handler, // handle scroll/resize event (e.g. throttle/debounce event)
   onEnter(element, viewportState) {}, // callback when the element enters the viewport onExit(element, viewportState) {} // callback when the element exits the viewport })